esam191/Object-Detection-Capstone/README.md

-# Design and Development of an Object Detection Algorithm
+# Design and Development of an Object Detection System

 ## Group Members/Collaborators: